Providence Brain and Spine Institute Clinical Research

 Providence Brain and Spine Institute clinical trials, Brain clinical trials

-Our research coordinators work directly with neurologists to identify clinical trials appropriate for patients’ specific type and stage of disease.
+Our research caregivers work directly with our neurologists to identify clinical trials appropriate for patients’ specific type and stage of disease.
 Patients who choose to take part in clinical trials have access to medications and devices that may improve their health status and quality of life.
-They also help others by improving and advancing medical care.
+These patients also help others with the same condition by improving and advancing medical care.

 The clinical research department within Providence Brain and Spine Institute is composed of highly educated individuals with vast research experience.
 Commitment to their field is evident in the number of trials conducted each year, as well as in the positive feedback from trial participants.
 All eligible coordinators have the opportunity to sit for the SOCRA (Society of Clinical Research Associates) or ACRP (Association of Clinical Research Professionals) certification exam.
 These internationally recognized professional certifications ensure that our research coordinators have the knowledge and skills to perform responsible, ethical clinical research.